wushenrong/dotfiles/README.md

 which are under their own licenses.
 The Zsh configuration is based on the [antidote sample configuration][antidote], which is under the MIT License.
 And the `VSCode_Dark` theme for Kitty by huabeiyou which is the MIT License.
-Check for SPDX expressions for which license the configuration is under.
+Check for SPDX expressions for which license the configuration is under or use the [REUSE tool](https://reuse.software) and run `reuse spdx` to get a bill of materials.

 [antidote]: https://github.com/getantidote/zdotdir